 UPDATE: A missing woman from Gloucester who was not seen in nearly two weeks has been found safe and well.

-The 54-year-old left her house in Gloucester on 10 March.
+The woman has not been at her home in Gloucester since 10 March.

 Officers, and her family, say they are growing increasingly concerned for her welfare.

-Gloucestershire Police is asking anyone with any information on her whereabouts to call 101, quoting incident 408 of 14 March and to dial 999 if she is present at the time.
+Anyone with information on her whereabouts is asked to call police on 101 quoting incident 408 of 14 March.
+Dial 999 if she is present at the time.

 You can also give information through the Missing People charity on 116 000 or you can find out more information through the charity's website www.missingpeople.org.uk